Professor of Comparative Democratic Institutions

 Research interests: Democratization, inequality, education, housing, comparative political economy

 Ben Ansell is Professor of Comparative Democratic Institutions in the Department of Politics and International Relations.
 He received his PhD in Government from Harvard University in 2006 and conducts research in a wide area of comparative politics and political economy.
 Before joining Nuffield College he was an Associate Professor of Political Science at the University of Minnesota.
+He was elected a Fellow of the British Academy in 2018.

 His initial research focus was the politics of education, with his book From the Ballot to the Blackboard: The Redistributive Politics of Education, published by Cambridge University Press in 2010 and winning the William H. Riker prize for best book in political economy.
 His second book, coauthored with David Samuels, Inequality and Democratization: An Elite Competition Approach, was published by Cambridge University Press in 2014, and received the William H. Riker prize for best book in political economy and the APSA Woodrow Wilson Prize for the best book on politics and international affairs.